tryyang2001/tp/docs/UserGuide.md

 ℹ️ |This symbol indicates important information.
 ❗| This symbol indicates important rules to follow.
 Make sure you **pay extra attention** to the information, else _Fitbot_ will fail to execute certain functions!
 💡|This symbol indicates tips and tricks that you can use to make your _Fitbot_ experience even smoother.
+⏫| This symbol indicates a shortcut to the content page.
+You may click it to quickly navigate back to the content page.